raft-tech/TANF-app/tdrs-backend/dbml/README.md

 To view the diagram, click on a file and click the Preview button at the top right (first icon)

+The [schema.dbml](./schema.dbml) file contains all 108 tables with all relationships.
+It's difficult to read though, so individual schema domains have their own file.
+But note that some foreign keys are not shown if they're cross-domain.

 Google: can dbdiagram sync from a postgresql db?